fact-um/journal.github.io/README.md

-# journal.github.io
+# journal
-Render of "Journal of Science and Technology"
+Journal of Science and Technology